clearpath-docs/robot-upgrade/doc/create-backup.rst

 ===============================

 It is always a good idea to keep any customized configuration files or project source code backed up.
-This is especially true when upgrading your robot from ROS Kinetic to Melodic, as this process will wipe the robot's internal storage.
+This is especially true when upgrading your robot from ROS Melodic to Noetic, as this process will wipe the robot's internal storage.

 Backup script